krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 ### How can you scale the compute and storage resources of an Amazon RDS instance?

 You can scale resources vertically by modifying the instance type or horizontally by adding read replicas.

+### Which AWS services will you use to collect and process e-commerce data for near real-time analysis?

+DynamoDB + Redshift

+### What happens to my backups and DB Snapshots if I delete my DB Instance?

+When you delete a DB instance, you have an option of creating a final DB snapshot, if you do that you can restore your database from that snapshot.
+RDS retains this user-created DB snapshot along with all other manually created DB snapshots after the instance is deleted,

+### Explain the purpose of Amazon RDS snapshots

+Amazon RDS snapshots are backups of database instances.
+They can be used to restore a database instance to a specific point in time.

+### How can you encrypt data at rest in Amazon RDS?

+You can enable encryption at rest during the creation of a database instance by selecting the appropriate option.
+Amazon RDS uses AWS Key Management Service (KMS) for encryption

+### Explain the concept of read and write IOPS in Amazon RDS

+Input/Output Operations Per Second (IOPS) measures the number of read or write operations that can be performed by an Amazon RDS instance.